Betaproteinn/Between-Flow/README.md

 ## What this is

-Between Flow is a personal thinking tool prototype for exploring how lines of thought are sustained over time.
+Between Flow is a research-oriented cognitive tool prototype designed to explore how thinking unfolds over time.
 It focuses not on content generation, but on how reasoning paths are preserved, adjusted, and continued.

 It is not meant to produce content, but to provide a way to keep thinking.